congzhang365/private-praat-scripts/README.md

 Most of the scripts I have here were written by myself.
 The rest are written by others -- usually with their own signatures at the beginning of each file (chances are I have edited them).
 I have detailed comments for only a few of them: see this repository if you're only interested in those.

+I am also slowly adding comments and moving these scripts into this repo https://github.com/rolin365/Praat

 My plan is to have detailed tutorials -- maybe in video form in the near future.

 There's a starter tutorial here: https://congzhanglinguist.wordpress.com/2019/02/25/scripting-in-praat-001/